brooks42/pkto/README.md

 ### Evolution

 ```
 Evolve to X {cost}: Pay X. Create a token Pokémon, X, and attach this card to it.
-The creature on top has all abilities of Pokémon below it, except evolve abilities.
+The creature on top has all abilities of Pokémon below it, except evolve abilities, and has haste.

 Evolve with Y to X {cost}: If you control Y, you Evolve as normal except that you also attach Y to the created token Pokémon.
 ```